 Subconsciously you will be wired to practice better habits.
-It is almost like your insides are telling your brain “Hey, we did that jog this morning for 20 minutes and it sucked, so let’s not throw it all away at lunchtime!”
+It is almost like your insides are telling your brain “Hey, we did that jog this morning for 20 minutes, so let’s not throw it all away at lunchtime!”

 Start on a Monday morning by weighing in, and then go thru your week eating your basal metabolic rate calorie count (BMR).
 And do no cardio.
 Weigh yourself on Friday morning, and record that weight.

 The next week, do the same routine, except this time eat a few hundred calories over your BMR, but also do 20 minutes of good cardio.
 Then weigh-in on Friday morning and compare the numbers.
 Now, there are other factors at play here, such as how much walking you do during the normal course of the day in each week, etc.

 But all other things being equal you will no doubt yield better results during the week you do cardio.
 I have seen this time and again.
 It is part mental, part physiological, part sub-conscious, part whatever…it just happens!
 Guaranteed.

 Cardio Impact Over Time for Weight Loss

 Equally important as the psyche of cardio, is the cumulative effect of cardio.
 So yes, 20 minutes of cardio only burns 300 calories.
 But let’s look at the combined effect of this cardio over the course of a month…and a year.

-So if you do everything the same in terms of diet, and add 6 days of cardio to your normal routine.
+So if you do everything the same in terms of diet, and add 6 days of cardio to your normal workout routine.

 300 cal x 6 days = 1,800 calories